To help you find the right hires, here are some of the most commonly suggested first hires for your business.

-There are several roles that can be outsourced to freelancers and external services.
-Repaci said that business owners should look to outsource anything they aren't great at, as soon as their returns justify the investment.
+Several roles can be outsourced to freelancers and external services.
+Repaci said that business owners should look to outsource anything they aren't great at as soon as their returns justify the investment.

 Here are a few common roles many experts suggest outsourcing: